Matty Healy: Public image

 Healy appeared on the leftist irony podcast The Adam Friedland Show in February 2023.
 He agreed to be a guest partly to provoke a reaction from his fanbase.
 During the episode, he laughed as co-hosts Friedland and Nick Mullen joked about the possible origin of Ice Spice's stage name and ancestry using various accents.
 These comments were later widely and incorrectly attributed to Healy.
 Ice Spice would later recall that Healy has personally apologised to her multiple times for his appearance and they remain on good terms.
 Healy also joked about watching internet pornography in which black women are "brutalised", supposedly from the controversial website Ghetto Gaggers.
 In a subsequent podcast episode, Friedland clarified that he himself mentioned the site simply due to finding its name humorous, and "did not even know" if Healy had ever visited it.
 In March 2023, Healy told Jia Tolentino in a profile for The New Yorker that the controversy was "people going, 'Oh, there's a bad thing over there, let me get as close to it as possible so you can see how good I am.
 He admitted to "oppositional" behaviour and "exaggeration of my shit" over the previous 18 months.
 The New York Times music critic Jon Caramanica described the public response as an example of context collapse.

 By early April 2023, Healy stated during an Adelaide concert as part of the 1975's At Their Very Best tour: "The era of me being a fucking arsehole is coming to an end ...
 I can't perform off the stage anymore."
 In October 2023, in an onstage speech at the band's concert in Hollywood Bowl as part of their Still...
 At Their Very Best tour, Healy has clarified that he had "performed exaggerated versions" of himself "in an often misguided attempt to fulfill the kind of character role of the 21st-century rock star.
 Because some of my actions have hurt some people, I apologise to those people, and I pledge to do better moving forward," he told the audience, adding, "You see, as an artist, I want to create an environment for myself to perform where not everything that I do is taken literally."

 Personal life

 Healy resides in northwest London.
 He was in a relationship with Australian model Gabriella Brooks (2015–2019) and English singer FKA Twigs (2020–2022).
-He has been in a relationship with American model and musician Gabbriette since September 2023.
-They got engaged in May 2024.
+He has been romantically connected to American singer-songwriters Halsey and Taylor Swift.
+Healy entered a relationship with American model and musician Gabbriette in September 2023.
+They got engaged in May 2024, and were married on 18 July 2026 at Castillo del Lago in Los Angeles.